🤧 Skin & Coat

 Optional: Provocation Test

-5. How to Choose a Hypoallergenic Food
+How to Choose an Allergy-Friendly Food

 Novel Protein